-1.3.1 To provide all staff with the necessary information to enable them to meet their child protection responsibilities.
+- 1.3.1 To provide all staff with the necessary information to enable them to meet their child protection responsibilities. - 1.3.2 To ensure consistent good practice.

-- 1.3.2 To ensure consistent good practice. - 1.3.3 To demonstrate the school's commitment with regard to child protection to pupils, parents and other partners. - 1.3.4 To contribute to the school's safeguarding portfolio. - 1.3.5 The procedures contained in this policy applies to all staff and SPRB members and are consistent with those of the: - Current Safeguarding Legislation and Guidance detailed in Section 23 of this policy. - Wakefield District Safeguarding Children Board WDSCB/ West Yorkshire Consortium Procedures. - Equality Act 2010 (click here). - 1.3.6 Research suggests that between 6-19% of school aged children will suffer severe maltreatment, and disabled children are three times more likely to be abused.
+- 1.3.3 To demonstrate the school's commitment with regard to child protection to pupils, parents and other partners. - 1.3.4 To contribute to the school's safeguarding portfolio. - 1.3.5 The procedures contained in this policy applies to all staff and SPRB members and are consistent with those of the: - Current Safeguarding Legislation and Guidance detailed in Section 23 of this policy. - Wakefield Safeguarding Children Partnership/ West Yorkshire Consortium Procedures. - Equality Act 2010 (click here). - Sexual violence and sexual harassment between children in schools and colleges September 2021 (click here link) - 1.3.6 Research suggests that between 6-19% of school aged children will suffer severe maltreatment, and disabled children are three times more likely to be abused.
 Due to their day-to-day contact with pupils, school staff are uniquely placed to observe changes in children's behaviour and the outward signs of abuse.
 Children may also turn to a trusted adult in school when they are in distress or at risk.
 It is vital that school staff are alert to the signs of abuse, both inside (e.g. bullying or staff grooming behaviours) and outside the school and understand the procedures for reporting their concerns.
 The school will act on identified concerns and provide early help, or support others to do so, to prevent concerns from escalating. - 1.3.7 This policy is one of a series in the school's integrated safeguarding portfolios and approach.